AngeBlanchard/Simple-Investment-Model/README.md

 # Simple-Investment-Model
 A simple annualized investment model for the power sector

-The excel contains the time series data. "data_load-stochastic.jl" contains the cost assumptions.
+The excel file contains the time series data. "data_load-stochastic.jl" contains the cost assumptions.
 "PC_stochastic.jl" contains the equations of the model, solves it and export the results.

 To run the model, download the 3 files.
 Then:
 1) Run the "PC_stochastic.jl" file in VSCode or equivalent.